msu-cmse-courses/cmse381-F22/Homework/CMSE381-HW-02.md

 ### <span style="color: green"> NEW: </span>Submit homework to crowdmark, not D2L

 We are going to try something new for this homework so please plan accordingly.
 You will upload your homework to the crowdmark website.
-More info to follow on links to get to the crowdmark website, but the main changes are:
+The main changes are:
+- You will be emailed a link to the assessment and will upload your solutions to that page.
+[Here is a link to the Crowdmark help page with information on submitting the homework.](https://crowdmark.com/help/completing-and-submitting-an-assessment/)
-- Answers to each question will need to be uplaoded separately.
+- Answers to each question will need to be uploaded separately.
 So this will basically require taking portions of the pdf you were generating before and separating them when uploading.
-- Feedback on the homework will be posted via the crowdmark website
+- Feedback on the homework will be posted via the Crowdmark website
 - Your overall grades will still be visible on D2L when they are posted.

 ### Important Reminders